Fraser Basin Council

 Known to be a pragmatic leader who delivered results, Roy often said, “What gets measured gets done!”.
 In his own words, his work with the Fraser Basin Council was very special and dear to his heart, and he greatly believed in its mission and work in British Columbia.

-About the Bursary Fund
+Bursary Fund Contributions Invited

-Contributions to the Fund are now invited and gratefully accepted, with a view to supporting annual bursary awards and being able to increase the bursary amount over time.
-You can make a donation through Canada Helps and the FBC page Support our Work by choosing the bursary fund on the Fund drop-down menu.
+Contributions to the Chief Roy Mussell Bursary Fund are invited and gratefully accepted, with a view to the Fund supporting annual bursary awards and being able to increase the bursary amount over time.
+You can make a donation via FBC’s Canada Helps donation form: see Support our Work (choose Chief Roy Mussell Bursary Fund on the Fund drop-down menu.)

 About the Fraser Basin Council